galloscript/ss2d/README.md

 - Low level sound playback when available (webkit browsers only at this moment), if not it uses standard html5 audio api.

-- Smart resource loader that led you preload all content before start running the game, keeping a reference of already loaded resources and giving the ability to implement custom loaders for any metadata + bindata format type.
+- Smart resource loader that led you preload all content before start running the game, keeping a reference to already loaded resources and giving the ability to implement custom loaders for any metadata + bindata format type.

 - Compatible with some well known content creation tools like BMFont / GlyphDesigner for bitmap fonts and Texture Packer for texture atlas.